chinamike65/hugo-tuolesi/content/book3/book3en.md

 Because all of them practiced according to the Three Scopes.

-The Three Scopes taught by Buddha Shakyamuni is the Prajna Paramita Sutra, the Three Scopes taught by Maitreya Bodhisattva is "The View of the Majesty of the Present", the Three Ways taught by Nagarjuna are "The Treasures", and the Three Ways taught by Bodhisattva Asanga are Shidao is the "Five Parts of the Earth", and the three Shidao taught by the Venerable Atisha is the "Lamp for the Path to Enlightenment".
+The Three Scopes taught by Buddha Shakyamuni is the Prajna Paramita Sutra (Mahā-prajñāpāramitā Sūtra), the Three Scopes taught by Maitreya Bodhisattva is "Abhisamaya-alaṅkāra - Ornament for Clear
+Realization", the Three Ways taught by Nagarjuna are "Theory of Victory and Treasures", and the Three Ways taught by Bodhisattva Asanga are Shidao is the "Five Dharmas of Maitreya", and the three scopes taught by the Venerable Atisha is the "Lamp for the Path to Enlightenment".

-These sutras, no matter from which point of view, and no matter what kind of person they have, in the final analysis, they are all about the stages of the path to enlightenment and the three principal aspects of the path.
+These sutras, no matter from which point of view, and no matter who the author is, in the final analysis, they are all about the stages of the path to enlightenment and the three principal aspects of the path.

 Beginning with Master Tsongkhapa, most of the practitioners have spent their entire lives reading Master Tsongkhapa's The Great Treatise on the Stages of the Path to Enlightenment and A Brief Commentary on the Steps of the Path to Enlightenment.

-Some of the great siddhis of the past have recited the Bodhi path extensively and briefly a thousand times or three thousand times.
+Some of the great siddhis of the past have recited the Bodhi path extensively or briefly a thousand times or three thousand times.

 Master Yongzeng once said: